chickendude/Ongebaibaenchi-Kalenjin/src/textbook/Kalenjin Textbook.md

 *asiorore* or *osiorore*	I am hungry

 Whether you use "a" or "o" in these words, the meaning remains the same.
 The form with “a” is used by all Kalenjin tribes, but the “o” is only used in the Kipsigis dialect.
 Notice that other "a" sounds generally switch to an "o" as well, not just the initial letter.

-### Cultural Note

-In Kalenjin, *onyiny* means "sweet" or "delicious" whereas *mindilil* means "sour" or "bitter".
-When eating in Kalenjin and you’re asked about the food, you should explain how the food tastes, like *mursik* ("sour milk") in the dialog.
-It is delicious, but you have to also mention what makes it delicious.
-That's why we add the word *mindilil*, meaning "sour".
-The sourness is what makes it delicious.

 ## Lesson 2